djasek12/chess/README.md

-This is our final project for our C++ class, a chess game featuring an AI to play against.
+This is our final project for our C++ class, a chess game featuring an AI (created from scratch) to play against.

 BUILDING
 ========